adlnet/xAPI-Spec/xAPI.md

 	</tr>
 </table>

+###### Correct Responses Pattern
-Note that the Correct Response Pattern contains an array of response patterns.
+The Correct Responses Pattern contains an array of response patterns.
 A learner's response will be considered correct if it matches
 **any** of the response patterns in that array.
 Where a response pattern is a delimited list, the learner's response is only considered correct if **all** of the items in that list match the learner's response.
 For example, consider the Correct Response Pattern with a value of: